Charles Simonyi: Personal life

+Simonyi became a United States citizen in 1982.
+He was in a long-term relationship with businesswoman Martha Stewart, which lasted 15 years and ended in 2008.
+Later that year, on November 22, he married Lisa Persdotter, the daughter of a Swedish businessman, in a private ceremony in Gothenburg, Sweden, attended by close friends including Bill Gates.
+The couple has two daughters.

-His residence in Medina, Washington, "Villa Simonyi", is a modern house designed by architect Wendell Lovett, where Simonyi displays his collection of paintings by Roy Lichtenstein and Victor Vasarely.
+Simonyi resides in Medina, Washington, in a modern home known as Villa Simonyi, designed by architect Wendell Lovett and featuring a collection of works by Roy Lichtenstein and Victor Vasarely.
+He formerly spent part of each year aboard his 233-foot (71 m) yacht Skat, which he sold in 2021.
+As of 2023, he owns a 295-foot (90 m) yacht named NORN, designed by Espen Oeino and registered in the Cayman Islands.

 Spaceflights

 In early 2006, Simonyi expressed interest in becoming a space tourist and signed agreements with the space tourism company, Space Adventures, Ltd., for a ten-day mission to the International Space Station (ISS).

 In August 2006, he passed a pre-qualification medical exam by the Russian Federal Space Agency, called the State Medical Commission (GMK).
 He started training at Star City in September 2006.

 He launched on April 7, 2007 (GMT), on board Soyuz TMA-10.
 He shared a ride with two Russian cosmonauts to the International Space Station, and returned aboard Soyuz TMA-9, landing on April 21, 2007.

 Upon arrival to the ISS on April 9, 2007, Simonyi said, "It is amazing how it appears from the blackness of the sky.
 It was very, very dramatic.
 It was like a big stage set, a fantastic production of some incredible opera or modern play.
 That's what I was referring to when I said I was blown away."

 Simonyi's expected return on April 20, 2007, was delayed by one day due to 'boggy ground'.
 He returned to Earth on April 21, 2007 along with an American astronaut and a Russian cosmonaut.

 In October 2008, he booked for a second trip to the ISS through Space Adventures on board Soyuz TMA-14.
 On March 26, 2009 he returned to space aboard Soyuz TMA-14.
 He returned to Earth on board Soyuz TMA-13.
 Along with Soyuz Commander Yuri Lonchakov and Michael Fincke, Simonyi landed in Kazakhstan on April 8, 2009.

 Simonyi became the second Hungarian astronaut, the fifth space tourist, and the only one in history who went twice to space as a space tourist who paid his own way on spaceflights.
 Earlier, the Hungarians were the seventh nation to be represented in space, in 1980, by Bertalan Farkas's spaceflight, 27 years before Simonyi's first one, in 2007.
-The next Hungarian astronaut will follow Simonyi to the International Space Station by 2025.
+The next Hungarian astronaut followed Simonyi to the International Space Station in 2025.